 Regenerative therapy has considerable potential to treat arthritis, a condition that has very few effective non-surgical treatments.
 Regenerative Therapy has the potential to rebuild cartilage and joint surfaces destroyed by arthritis, reduce the chronic inflammation that makes arthritis painful and destructive, and provide cellular signals (i.e., cytokines) to slow the progression of arthritis..

 Many patients choose regenerative therapy as an alternative to surgery like artificial disc replacement for several reasons.
 First, Regenerative Therapy is far less invasive than surgery.
 An injection into a knee joint is certainly less invasive than a knee replacement.
 Likewise, there is no downtime or recovery time after Regenerative Therapy.
 Recovery after knee, hip, or spine surgery may take weeks to months.
 In many cases, Regenerative Therapy is less expensive than surgery.
 Lastly, patients can still opt for surgery if Regenerative Therapy fails to relieve their symptoms to their satisfaction.

 As regenerative therapy specialists with years of experience, we have heard the following questions about Regenerative Therapy most frequently.
 These are our answers.

 The cost of Regenerative Therapy can vary widely depending on the number of infusions, the infusion location, and the disease being treated.
 The cost of regenerative therapy also depends on whether the cells come from donor tissue or are prepared from the patient’s own cells.
-All things considered, regenerative therapy costs between $4,000 and $20,000, on average.
+Contact your doctor to discuss the cost of the procedure and insurance coverage.